-EDU421 Teaching of English in Secondary Schools (3 crs.)
+EDU 421 - Teaching of English in Secondary Schools (3 crs.)

-Review of language arts requirements of secondary schools with special reference to grade placement and adaptation of materials, appraisal of results, and the development of programs of study.
+Review of language arts requirements of secondary schools with special reference to grade placement and adaptation of materials, appraisal of results and the development of programs of study.
 Directed observation in the laboratory school is frequently employed.

-EDU422: Methods of Teaching English in Secondary Schools (3 crs.)
+EDU 422 - Methods of Teaching English in Secondary Schools (3

 Second half of methods block for secondary certification for English majors.
-Builds on EDU290 and completes preparation for student teaching.
-Will learn how to apply many of the concepts of EDU290 and will begin more specifically elements into practice.
-Prerequisite: EDU290.
+Builds on EDU 290 and completes preparation for student teaching.
+Will learn how to apply many of the concepts of EDU 290 and will begin more specifically elements into practice.
+Prerequisite: EDU 290.

-EDU426 Methods of Teaching Foreign Languages (3 crs.)
+EDU 426 - Methods of Teaching Foreign Languages (3 crs.)

 Focuses on techniques and materials for teaching foreign languages in the K-12 school setting.
 Theoretical rationales for a variety of methodologies and specific techniques examined along with the implications of findings from research in second language acquisition.
 Through a variety of strategies and experiences students develop those skills needed to begin a successful teaching career.
-Prerequisite: permission of instructor.
+Prerequisite: Permission of instructor.

-EDU429 Methods of Teaching Business Subjects I (3 crs.)
+EDU 429 - Methods of Teaching Business Subjects I (3 crs.)

 Focuses on skills and knowledge needed by pre-service teachers as they learn to design instructional programs in the areas of business and computer education.
-Particular focus is on identification and selection of appropriate curriculum materials, methods of presenting information to diverse groups of students, and the educational technology which supports the instructional program.
+Particular focus is on identification and selection of appropriate curriculum materials, methods of presenting information to diverse groups of students, and the educational technology that supports the instructional program.
 Classroom management techniques, curriculum considerations, and strategies for teaching business subjects are stressed.
-Must be taken concurrently with EDU431.
+Must be taken concurrently with EDU 431.

-EDU431 Methods of Teaching Business Subjects II (3 crs.)
+EDU 431 - Methods of Teaching Business Subjects II (3 crs.)

 Focuses on topics of educational and psychological measurement and evaluation and their use by classroom teachers, curriculum supervisors, school system administrators, and educational researchers.
 Evaluation of student progress in a variety of educational settings is addressed.
 Case studies focusing on various aspects of teaching provide an opportunity for reflection on all aspects of classroom instruction.
-Must be taken concurrently with EDU429.
+Must be taken concurrently with EDU 429.

-EDU434 Teaching of Mathematics in the Secondary Schools I (3 crs.)
+EDU 434 - Teaching of Mathematics in the Secondary Schools I (3 crs.)

 Covers theories of learning mathematics, national and state standards, and educational issues related to teaching and learning mathematics.
-Mathematical content and curricula for middle school and high school students will be explored and analyzed.
-Lesson and long-range planning and the classroom environment are included.
+Mathematical content and curricula for secondary school students will be explored and analyzed.
+Lesson and longrange planning and the classroom environment are included.

-EDU435 Teaching of Mathematics in the Secondary Schools II (3 crs.)
+EDU 435 - Teaching of Mathematics in the Secondary Schools II (3 crs.)

-Covers instructional and assessment strategies for middle school and high school mathematics classrooms.
+Covers instructional and assessment strategies for secondary school mathematics classrooms.
 Differentiated instruction techniques, the use of student-centered approaches, and reading and writing connections are included.
-Students will participate in prestudent teaching clinical experiences.
+Students will participate in pre-student teaching clinical experiences.
 Prerequisite: EDU 434.

-EDU440 Teaching of Science in Secondary Schools (3 crs.)
+EDU 440 - Teaching of Science in Secondary Schools (3 crs.)

 Students develop an instructional philosophy through discussions and reading as well as experience in simulated teaching activities.
 Use of demonstrations, experiments, visual aids, projects, cooperative learning, and other inquiry and discovery activities are stressed.
 Additional topics include individual differences among students, handicapped, or reading disabled.
-Must be taken concurrently with EDU441.
+Must be taken concurrently with EDU 441.

-EDU441 Curriculum and Evaluation in the Secondary Science Classroom (3 crs.)
+EDU 441 - Curriculum and Evaluation in the Secondary Science Classroom (3 crs.)

 Understanding of inter-relatedness between the life science, physical science, chemistry, and earth and space science curricula through reading, demonstrations, and visits to schools.
 Emphasis on relationships among learning objectives, teaching/learning activities, and the attainment of those objectives.
 Evaluation component includes construction of classroom rubrics, quizzes and tests, and the analysis and improvement of those assessment tools.
-Must be taken concurrently with EDU440.
+Must be taken concurrently with EDU 440.

-EDU490 Selected Topics (1-3 crs.)
+EDU 490 - Selected Topics in Education Foundation (3 crs.)